6. Christmas Music

 1. Jesus

+That’s really what Christmas is all about, Charlie Brown.
+Nothing can drown it out.
 You can’t sing Jingle Bells loud enough to drown out the angels singing Glory to God in the Highest.
 You can’t get a tree big enough, lights bright enough or garland gaudy enough to outshine the simple manger.
 You can’t watch enough Christmas shows and movies to forget about it.
 You can’t bake enough or eat enough to satisfy yourself without it.
 It couldn’t snow enough to cover it up.
 Nothing can outshine His star or His message of hope, peace on earth and goodwill to men.
 I can’t drown it out and I don’t want to drown it out.

 “There are many things from which I might have derived good, by which I have not profited, I dare say," returned the nephew.
 "Christmas among the rest.
 But I am sure I have always thought of Christmas time, when it has come round -- apart from the veneration due to its sacred name and origin, if anything belonging to it can be apart from that -- as a good time: a kind, forgiving, charitable, pleasant time: the only time I know of, in the long calendar of the year, when men and women seem by one consent to open their shut-up hearts freely, and to think of people below them as if they really were fellow-passengers to the grave, and not another race of creatures bound on other journeys.
 And therefore, uncle, though it has never put a scrap of gold or silver in my pocket, I believe that it has done me good, and will do me good; and I say, God bless it!"
-Fred, A Christmas Carol
+Fred, A Christmas Carol.